How to Record a Remote Podcast Guest

 About glitches and dropouts

 If you read the reviews you will see some people talk about glitches and dropouts for all these software recording platforms.
 This is usually to do with the internet connection.
-This is less of an issue with Squadcast and Zencastr than using Zoom or Skype.
-The reason is that Squadcast and Zencastr are also recording audio directly on each person’s computer, rather than just the glitchy, metallic audio that’s coming across the net.
+This is less of an issue with Squadcast, Zencastr and Riverside than using Zoom or Skype.
+The reason is that they are also recording audio directly on each person’s computer, rather than just the glitchy, metallic audio that’s coming across the net.

 As Jeff Towne of Transom says of Zencastr:

 “It’s important to remember that the audio quality of your live chat is NOT related to the audio quality of your recording!
 Remember, each person is recording directly to their individual computer, the internet audio quality has no effect on that.
 That said, it can be frustrating to have a conversation if the audio is dropping-out, or gurgling, or devolving into one of those robot-melting-down glitches.
 This can happen with any internet-based chat.”